How To Use Shopify Lazy Loading To Boost Store Speed?

 - Initial page load.
 When someone accesses a website, the web browser starts loading the HTML content and discovers various resources like images, scripts, or other media elements referenced in the HTML document.

-- Defer loading.
+- Deferred loading.
 Instead of loading all resources immediately, lazy loading allows certain elements to be deferred until they are about to be displayed on the user’s viewport or are explicitly requested.

 - Placeholder elements.
 Placeholder elements are lightweight content representations, like low-resolution images or simple div elements, used to maintain the page’s layout by loading them initially, ensuring the content remains accessible.

-- Event trigger.
+- Trigger event.
 Lazy loading is a process where lazy elements are loaded before they enter the viewport, often triggered by user actions or the Intersection Observer API, as the user scrolls or performs a specific action.

 - Improved performance.
 By only loading resources when they are required, lazy loading speeds up a page’s first load and saves bandwidth.
 This is particularly beneficial for web pages with a large number of images or other heavy assets.

-Why do you need to implement lazy loading for your Shopify store?
+Why implement lazy loading for your Shopify store?

 Here are some reasons why implementing lazy loading for your Shopify store can be beneficial: